Online CNA Classes in Utah: View Top Schools & Compare Programs

 Do I need to take an examination to become a CNA?

-Yes, as the National Nurse Aid Assessment Program Competency Examination (NNAAP) is a key skills assessment test for all CNAs.
+Yes.
+You will need to take the National Nurse Aid Assessment Program Competency Examination (NNAAP), a key skills assessment test for all CNAs.
 The CNA exam consists of written and oral tests to measure your knowledge and skills and includes a clinical test with a trained evaluator to demonstrate your mastery of specific duties and tasks.

 Completing this exam allows a state to add your name to the state nurse aide registry.
 This assures employers that you’ve met federal and state requirements to work as a CNA.